-Established in 2016, the mission of the non-partisan Menard Center for Constitutional Studies (CCS) is to promote research, education and community outreach on matters related to the Wisconsin Constitution and the United States Constitution.
+Established in 2016, the mission of the non-partisan Menard Center for Constitutional Studies (MCCS) is to promote research, education and community outreach on matters related to the United States Constitution and the Wisconsin Constitution.
 Alongside our core mission, we carry out functions that include, but are not limited to:

 - Operating as UW-Eau Claire's public point of access when the media or the public seek information or research on issues related to the Wisconsin Constitution or the U.S. Constitution

 - Acting as the University's resource for government officials who are requesting information or research on issues related to the Wisconsin Constitution or the U.S. Constitution when they are making policy;

 - Serving as the University's forum for inviting speakers, creating lecture series, and hosting seminars, workshops, and conferences in the fields of Wisconsin and U.S. constitutional law and politics;

 - Encouraging both internal and external research collaboration in the fields of Wisconsin and U.S. constitutional law and politics;

 - Supporting and organizing faculty-student research activities in the fields of Wisconsin and U.S. constitutional law and politics;

 - Complementing the Political Science Department curriculum, which stresses the exploration of constitutional law and politics in several courses and with its Comprehensive Major with a Legal Studies Emphasis; and